Fair allocation of indivisible items with conflict graphs: Hardness results

-\begin{corollary} Let ${\mathcal G}$ be a sustainable class of graphs for which {the decision version of} \textsc{Independent Set} is NP-complete.
-Then, for every $k\ge 1$, the decision version of \textsc{Fair $k$-Division Under Conflicts} with conflict graphs from ${\mathcal G}$ is strongly NP-complete. \end{corollary}
+\begin{coro} Let ${\mathcal G}$ be a sustainable class of graphs for which {the decision version of} \textsc{Independent Set} is NP-complete.
+Then, for every $k\ge 1$, the decision version of \textsc{Fair $k$-Division Under Conflicts} with conflict graphs from ${\mathcal G}$ is strongly NP-complete. \end{coro}

 It is known (see, e.g.,~\cite{MR765704}) that for every graph $H$ that has a component that is not a path or a subdivision of the claw (the complete bipartite graph $K_{1,3}$), the decision version of \textsc{Independent Set} is NP-complete on $H$-free graphs.
-Thus, for every such graph $H$, Lemma~\ref{lem:H-free} and Corollary~\ref{cor:sustainable} imply that for every $k\ge 1$, \textsc{Fair $k$-Division Under Conflicts} (decision version) with $H$-free conflict graphs is strongly NP-complete.
-By using a similar argument, we also get a strong inapproximability result for general graphs.
+Thus, for every such graph $H$, Lemma~\ref{lem:H-free} and Corollary~\ref{cor:sustainable} imply that for every $k\ge 1$, \textsc{Fair $k$-Division Under Conflicts} (decision version) with $H$-free conflict graphs is strongly NP-complete. {Further exploiting the relation to \textsc{Independent Set}, we also get the following strong inapproximability result for general graphs.
+Its proof is closely related to the inapproximability result for \textsc{Independent Set}, but to keep the paper self-contained, we include the detailed construction in Appendix~\ref{appendixA}. }

 \begin{theorem} For every $k\ge 1$ and every $\varepsilon>0$, it is $\textrm{NP}$-hard to approximate \textsc{Fair $k$-Division Under Conflicts} within a factor of $|V(G)|^{1-\varepsilon}$, even for unit profit functions. \end{theorem}